 What Causes Humidity in a Home?

-Now that we know some effective ways to dehumidify a room, it’s time to take a closer look at the source.
-In fact, countless things can cause the humidity to rise indoors.
 Below, you’ll find a list of some of the most common causes of high humidity in the home and what you can do about it.

 Poor ventilation is one of the main culprits of high humidity inside the home.
-We often don’t think about it, but opening a few windows is important to get a change of air.
+We often don’t think about it, but opening a few windows is essential to get a change of air.
 Let the old humid and damp air run out and get a much-needed breeze going.

 Appliances such as washers and dryers will also create a significant amount of humidity.
 While the appliances are running, work a fan or open a window to let some of the moisture escape.

-Plants require water to live; therefore, having an abundance of greens inside your home will raise the humidity.
+Plants require water to live.
+Therefore, having an abundance of greens inside your home will raise the humidity.
 Consider moving your plants to a balcony or keeping them close to a window.

 Having a fireplace in your home is an effective and cheap way of warming your house — not to mention how cozy it can be on snowy days.
 However, you may want to reconsider where you store your firewood.
 You see, wood absorbs moisture, so it can raise the humidity if stored indoors.